Carrots and Celery and Priming People to Kick-Ass

 When this happens, we revolt.

 Just look at teenagers.
-We tell them not to drink alcohol and not to have sex and we usually end up with more dire, costly situations.
+We tell them not to drink alcohol and not to have sex and we usually end up with more costly and less than ideal consequences.

 In much the same way, the soda experiment didn’t work.